Every day is a good day to fall in love with the College of Charleston.

 You might not remember what was going through your head while visiting either, so take notes on things you did and didn’t like.

 Visuals also help spark your memory, so take pictures.
-(Don’t worry, you’ll want to photograph America’s most beautiful college campus anyway).
+(You’ll want to photograph America’s most beautiful college campus anyway).

 5. Visit the area, not just campus